Polymath-Saksh/USGS-EQ-Data-Visualisation/readme.md

 This project is licensed under the MIT License.
 For details, refer to the [LICENSE](LICENSE) file.

-Code snippets from Bootstrap are used in this project.
-The license for Bootstrap can be found in the [LICENSE-BOOTSTRAP.md](LICENSE-BOOTSTRAP.md) file.

 Copyright (c) 2023 Saksham Kumar